carlow78/ginos-italian/README.md

 * As a new user, I want to register so I can make a booking
 * As a new user, I want to book a table at the restaurant
 * As a new user, I want to pick the time, date and number of people for the booking
-* As a new user, I want to be able to view menus
+* As a new user, I want to be able to view menu
 * As a new user, I want to be able to log in to edit or cancel my booking

 #### Returning User:
 * As a returning user, I want to log in to my account
-* As a returning user, I want to book a table at Non-Dairy Godmother restaurant
+* As a returning user, I want to book a table at the restaurant
-* As a returning user, I want to view my bookings
+* As a returning user, I want to view all my bookings
 * As a returning user, I want to be able to edit or cancel my bookings
-* As a returning user, I want to see if the menus have been updated
+* As a returning user, I want to see if the menu have been updated

-## Development Planes:
+## Development Plan:
-To create a website that is comprehensive and informative for a user, as a developer you need to look at all aspects of the website and how someone who visits your website will use it.
-You have to consider all the user stories that have been outlined in the above sections.

-## Strategy
-The strategy principal looks at user needs, as well product/service objectives.
-This website's target audience was broken down into three categories:
-### Roles:
-* New User
-* Existing User

-### Demographic:
-* People aged between 16 - 40 years
-* Working individuals with disposable income

-### Psychographic:
-#### Lifestyle:
-* People who follow a Vegan diet
-* People who like eating out

-#### Values:
-* Reducing the number of animal products being used
-* Environmentally Conscious
+Developers must consider every aspect of the website and the way users will interact with it in order to produce user-friendly, comprehensive websites.
+Every user story that has been described in the sections above must be taken into account.

-#### The website needs to allow users to:
+#### The primary goals for a user to achieve using this website is to
 * Make a booking
 * Log into their account
 * Edit a booking
 * Cancel a booking
-* Sign up for a newsletter

 #### The website needs to allow the restaurant owner to:
-* Collect information about their customer

 * Track bookings that are coming into the restaurant
 * Manage the number of people per table via the booking model

 ## Scope:

 With the structure in place, it was then time to move onto the scope plane.
 This was all about developing website requirements based on the goals set out in the strategy plane.
 These requirements are broken down into two categories.

 ### Content Requirements:
 1. The user will be looking for:
       * Location of the restaurant